pine64/community_updates/README.md

 ## Licensing

-By submitting to this repository, you agree that you have the necessary rights to submit your contributions and grant us a permanent, irrevocable license to adapt, feature and distribute your submission on or through the PINE64 blog as part of a community update, as well as produce and distribute video and audio adaptations of your contributions for the purpose of creating PINE64 community update videos and PINE64 podcasts.
+By submitting to this repository, you agree that you have the necessary rights to submit your contributions and grant us a perpetual, irrevocable, royalty-free license to adapt, feature and distribute your submission on or through the PINE64.org website as part of a community update, as well as produce and distribute video and audio adaptations of your contributions for the purpose of creating PINE64 community update videos and PINE64 podcasts.

-You also grant a permanent, irrevocable license to have your contribution be distributed as part of this repository.
+You also grant a perpetual, irrevocable, royalty-free license to have your contribution be distributed as part of this repository, and have it be modified or adapted into different forms for the purposes of creating PINE64 community updates.

 Contributors retain the copyrights to their own contributions.